patmirza/pmirza.github.io/_pages/about.md

 Personal Interests:

 Outside of his academic and legal pursuits, Patrick enjoys spending time outdoors, exploring nature trails, and engaging in physical activities like hiking and playing basketball.
-He is an avid reader and finds solace in literature, particularly in books that delve into societal issues and the human condition.
+He is an avid volunteer, contributing to the well-being of his community by tutoring and mentoring young people, feeding lunch to the elderly, and participating in organized environmental cleanups.

 Conclusion: